browserslist/browserslist/README.md

 ]
 ```

 External configuration only supports packages that have the `browserslist-config-` prefix.
+To bypass all validation, set `dangerousExtend` to `true` in the options.

 The `package.json` syntax is shown here, but the same `"extends"` query should work
 for any of the supported config syntaxes.